 When I started college I was a little intimidated by the idea of working and going to school since I had never juggled school and work before.
 My first semester, I found a job on campus where I just worked eight hours on Saturdays.

 Each semester I added more work to my schedule.
 At first I was afraid of what it would do to my grades to have blocks of time where I was working during the week.
 As it turned out, the more hours I worked (with twenty being the maximum), the better my grades were!
-I attribute it to having to plan my time better.
+I attribute it to having to manage my time better.
 I didn’t waste time or procrastinate school projects.
 I was forced to use all my time well.

 Contribute to a 529 college savings account